kj2eo1/WrittenOfHarpoonQueen/README.md

 + she like reading, video game, tea party (most hangout with Elliot and JaneDoe, except for gasharpoon)
 + she getting bored when gasharpoon is going somewhere (she know what exactly to make her come home faster)
 + she's romantic Loyalty and matches gasharpoon's freaky (thinking about how attractive gasharpoon is)
-+ she's easily be bottom and gentle with making out with gasharpoon (she doesn't care what is gasharpoon gonna do with her)
 # Headcanon Personal
-⚠️warning: suggestive / nsfw written
+⚠️warning: suggestive written
 # gasharpoon
-+ she's old hag and manipulating
++ she's old hag
 + she's butch (bcs my friend said so)
 + she's friends with Mafioso / DonSonnellino, Dusekkar, slasher, 007n7 and C00lkidd, JaneDoe, Itrapped
 + The ex: TwoTime, Annihilated / Blixer, green skeleton (she dislike him and hate to hear and see how he treat DemonQueen)
 + She like reading book of mody dick, video games except tea party with DemonQueen (she getting bored asf)
 + She private her message with DemonQueen's text or send smth freaky (she doesn't wanna be embarrassed and laughed)
-+ she isn't good at romantic at all but she does see the smile of DemonQueen then fell inlove again and turn into attractive to flirt DemonQueen
++ she isn't good at romantic at all but she does see the smile of DemonQueen then fell inlove again, also turn into attractive to flirt DemonQueen
-+ she's gentle with making out with what DemonQueen told (she know DemonQueen want her so badly)